peastman/quantum/source/uncertainty.rst

 Having determined the momentum through our two measurements, we might be tempted to extrapolate to earlier and later times.
 At this point we run into the uncertainty principle again.
 Each of the measurements alters the momentum in an unknown way.
-We know the momentum before the first measurement is different from :math:`x/t`, and after the second measurement it is different again, but we do not know the exact values.
+We know the velocity before the first measurement is different from :math:`x/t`, and after the second measurement it is different again, but we do not know the exact values.
 The more precisely we perform the position measurements, the more uncertain the momentum becomes.